Raw Data

 [!note]

-Each data export is available for download for up to 7 days.
-After that, Avicenna automatically deletes the file.
+Each export is available for download for up to 7 days.
+After that, Avicenna automatically deletes the file and removes it from the list.
 If you need the data again, you must create a new export.

 Data Fields